 Taxes Subsumed Under GST

 The main objective of GST is to consolidate multiple indirect taxes charged under the previous indirect tax structure.
 Thus, the essence of such a tax regime is to remove the surging effect of multiple taxes.
-Therefore, Goods and Services Tax (GST) is a well-designed VAT that aims to eliminate distortions existing in the previous indirect tax structure.
+Therefore, GST can be explained as a well-designed VAT that aims to eliminate distortions existing in the previous indirect tax structure.